 Often recommended for the treatment of gynecologic cancer, a total hysterectomy is a surgical procedure that involves the removal of a woman’s uterus, cervix and surrounding tissue.
 If a hysterectomy has been recommended as part of your treatment plan, you may be wondering what to expect.
 Among other things, your experience will be influenced by the specific type of procedure performed.
-For instance, depending on your specific needs, your surgeon may use an abdominal or vaginal approach.
+For instance, depending on your specific needs, your gynecologic oncologist may recommend a minimally invasive approach such a robotic assistance or laparoscopy, an open approach (laparotomy) or a vaginal approach.

 In addition to a hysterectomy, you may have a separate but related procedure called a bilateral salpingo-oophorectomy to remove both ovaries and both fallopian tubes.
 This procedure may be performed during the same surgical session as your hysterectomy.